JackKCWong/s3cp/README.md

 - Either `<src>` or `<dst>` must be an S3 URL of the form `s3://bucket/prefix`.
 - The other must be a local file or directory path.
+- When the source is a file and the destination is a directory, the filename is automatically appended to the destination path.

 ### Examples